GPU-Accelerated Algorithms for Process Mapping: Related Work

 \textsc{GlobalMultisection}~\cite{Kirchbach20} employs a method called \emph{hierarchical multisection} inspired by \textsc{KaFFPa-Map}~\cite{Schulz17}. \textsc{KaFFPa-Map} would first create a balanced $k$-way partition and then create a communication model graph $G_\mathbb{M}$.
 This graph has $k$ vertices and edges connecting them if the corresponding $k$-way partition has edges between the blocks. $G_\mathcal{M}$ is then perfectly partitioned alongside the hierarchy $H = a_1 : \ldots : a_{\ell}$, first into an $a_\ell$-way partition, then each of the blocks into an $a_{\ell - 1}$-way partition and so forth.
-This is recursively repeated until $k$ blocks are obtained which represent the $k$ PEs of the system.
+This is repeated recursively until $k$ blocks are obtained.
+These represent the $k$ PEs of the system.
 The mapping of blocks to PEs, and therefore vertices to PEs, can be determined by following the recursive calls. \textsc{GlobalMultisection} improves the approach by not creating the communication model graph $G_\mathbb{M}$, but instead directly determining an $a_\ell$-way partition of $G_{\mathcal{C}}$ and then recursing on each block.
-Since no perfect balanced partition is needed, \algo{GlobalMultisection} has more freedom to move vertices, resulting in lower communication costs.
+Since no perfectly balanced partition is needed, \algo{GlobalMultisection} has more freedom to move vertices, resulting in lower communication costs.

 \textsc{SharedMap}~\cite{Schulz25} further decreases the communication cost.
 It introduces an adaptive imbalance strategy that rescales the imbalance parameter $\epsilon$ for each individual partitioning.
-It guarantees that the final $k$-way partition is $\epsilon$ balanced, and often gives each individual partitioning more space to work with.
-This results in an overall better mapping with lower communication costs. \algo{SharedMap} uses \algo{KaFFPa}~\cite{Sanders11} as one of its underlying graph partitioners, and it offers state-of-the-art solution qualities for process mapping.
+It guarantees that the final $k$-way partition is $\epsilon$-balanced.
+This results in an overall better mapping with lower communication costs. \algo{SharedMap} uses the serial graph partitioner \algo{KaFFPa}~\cite{Sanders11} as one of its underlying graph partitioners, and currently offers state-of-the-art solution quality for HPMP\@.

 The second approach to solve the GPMP, \emph{integrated mapping}, combines the partitioning and mapping into one algorithm.
-It leverages the multilevel scheme and the refinement algorithms minimize $J(C, D, \Pi)$.
-Two prominent algorithm are \algo{IntegratedMapping}~\cite{Faraj20} and \algo{Mt-KaHyPar-Steiner}~\cite{Heuer23}.
+It leverages the multilevel graph partitioning scheme and the refinement algorithms minimize $J(\mathcal{C}, \mathcal{D}, \Pi)$ instead of edge-cut.
+Two prominent algorithms are \algo{IntMap}~\cite{Faraj20} and \algo{Mt-KaHyPar-Steiner}~\cite{Heuer23}.